How to Test Your Internet Speed Properly

 Before You Test: The Preparation Checklist

 Running a speed test on your phone while someone streams 4K TV in the next room will give you a very inaccurate result.
-To get a true reading of the speed coming into your home, you need to prepare your network.
+To get a true reading of the speed coming into your home, you must optimise your environment.

 - Use a Wired Connection: This is the most important step.
 Wi-Fi is less reliable and almost always slower.
-Plug your computer directly into your router using an Ethernet cable.
+Plug your computer directly into your router using a Cat6 or Cat7 Ethernet cable.
+Old Cat5 cables may throttle your speed.

 - Close Other Apps & Tabs: Stop all other downloads, video streams, and close all other browser tabs and applications that use the internet.